narasimhasv9318/Azure-CI-CD-static-app/README.md

 # cicdapp for MLOps Project V20

 ## Project setup
-My new test project in the Azure devops
+My new test project in the Azure devops........
 ```
 npm install
 ```